favonia/ocaml-objdump/README.markdown

 # 🖨️ Printing OCaml Runtime Representations

 A small library I wrote when hacking the OCaml compiler.

-## Caveats

-- ⚠️ `forcing`, `cont`, `closure`, and `infix` blocks are only partially implemented because much information is intentionally not documented.
-- ⚠️ The code was only tested with the latest versions of OCaml.
+Caveats: the code might only work for OCaml 5.0.

 ## API and Example Code